 Although they’re short, calls to action can be tough to write.
 Remember the 140-character tweets?
 Unlike today, it was challenging to speak your mind with such a limited number of words (unless you were Hemingway).
-Similarly, you have to be a very skilled writer to craft good aphorisms, taglines, mottos or other short sayings.
+Similarly, you must be a skilled writer to craft good aphorisms, taglines, mottos, or other short sayings.

 To begin with, what are you trying to achieve with your CTAs?
 Of course, they should align with your goals.
 For example, you may want users to request a quote, contact you, subscribe to your newsletter, buy a product, download an eBook, and so on.

 Consequently, write your CTA copy based on the goals you want to reach.
-This is where learning how to write a call to action starts to get a bit more complicated.
-At first, it’s never easy to write short and compelling copy that persuades users to do something.
+This is where learning how to write a call to action gets a bit more complicated.
+At first, writing short, compelling copy that persuades users to do something is never easy.
 But read on to learn more.

 When creating your copy, choose your words wisely.
 Although it’s important to use strong verbs, avoid generic phrases like “Buy now” or “Submit.”
 These are overused and don’t highlight the true benefits of your offerings.
 Also, they don’t connect with your audience on a more personal level.

 For more impactful CTAs, use personalized copy that spells out what your readers will gain.
-For example, instead of using “Buy Now”, entice your followers with a more specific copy like “Add to Cart – Save 20% Today.”
+For example, instead of saying “Buy Now,” entice your followers with a more specific copy like “Add to Cart – Save 20% Today.”
 This construction gives readers a better reason to take the desired action.

 Furthermore, be aware that sometimes a simple word switch can make a big difference.
 Let’s compare “order” and “get.”
 The former emphasizes that the company benefits from the reader’s order.
 It also implies that the user will spend money on something.
 On the other hand, “get” highlights the reader’s benefit and puts less focus on the money aspect.

 Remember, your goal is to provide value to customers first.
-As long as your text aligns with the benefits, users are much more likely to convert.
+Users are much more likely to convert if your text aligns with the benefits.

 Adverbs are frowned-upon in many writing forms, not just CTAs.
 That’s because you can use more nuanced or descriptive verbs to express an idea – without resorting to adverbs, which are verb modifiers.

-According to HubSpot’s Science of Social Media research, adverbs are the part of speech that gets the fewest number of shares on Twitter.
-So, if you have to use them in your writing and CTAs, use them sparingly.
+According to HubSpot’s Science of Social Media research, adverbs are the part of speech that gets the fewest shares on Twitter.
+So if you have to use them in your writing and CTAs, use them sparingly.

-While it’s important to show your expertise on your website or landing page, avoid using jargon in your CTAs.
-Technical language may confuse or deter your readers as it typically doesn’t strike an emotional cord when you read it.
+While showing your expertise on your website or landing page is important, avoid using jargon in your CTAs.
+Technical language may confuse or deter your readers, as it typically doesn’t strike an emotional cord when you read it.
 It’s also often difficult to comprehend.

 What’s important is to speak the language of your readers, regardless of your industry.
 Write copy that your readers will understand and relate to.
 Stress out the benefits as concisely as possible and use familiar words.

 Another key point is that using data and numbers helps your message come across as straightforward and clear.
-Nobody wants to be misled and forced to guess or understand what your proposition is.
+Nobody wants to be misled and forced to guess or understand your proposition.
 That is why it’s important to spell out your offer clearly with numbers.

 Another example you’ll often see is telling readers how many subscribers a website has, such as “Join over 23,000 like-minded marketers.
 Subscribe to our newsletter!”